Skip Navigation

 1. Navigate to WPMLString Translation and search for the sub-label text that you want to translate.

-2. Click on the plus symbol in the row you want to translate and add your translation.
+2. Click on the plus symbol in the row you want to translate and manually add your translation.

 Translating sub-label texts from the String Translation screen